cds 1.4.0

 Clears the set (non-atomic)

 The function unlink all items from the set.
 The function is not atomic.
-Therefore, clear may be used only for debugging purposes.
+After call the split-list can be non-empty.

 For each item the disposer is called after unlinking.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 bool cds::intrusive::SplitListSet< GC, OrderedList, Traits >::empty ( ) const